 A Complete Guide to the Different Types of Glass Used in Display Case Manufacturing

-Whether in a retail store presenting luxury goods or in a museum protecting priceless artefacts, the choice of glass plays a critical role in visibility, security, safety, and preservation.
-Not all display glass is the same—its thickness, composition, coatings, and performance characteristics must be matched carefully to the environment and the level of protection required.
+Selecting the right glass is essential for visibility, security, safety, and preservation.
+Not all display glass is the same.
+Its composition, thickness, coatings, and performance characteristics must be matched to the display environment and the level of protection needed.

-This guide explains the most common types of glass used in display case manufacturing, from basic retail glazing through to high‑security and conservation‑grade solutions.
+This guide outlines the most common types of glass used in display case manufacturing, from basic float glass to high-security and conservation-grade glazing.

-Float glass is the most common glazing material used for basic retail or residential display cases.
+Float glass is the most common glazing for basic retail and residential display cases.

 Pros